Best Practices for Your Website Header Design

 Designing the perfect header is a more bespoke process than you might think.
 As you create your website, keep in mind the header is the first thing visitors will encounter when they land on your homepage.
 Like all aspects of your site, it needs to reflect your brand, and involves equal amounts of strategic and creative thinking.

 Whether you're starting from scratch or giving your current site a makeover, we’ve got a compilation of the best practices for crafting a header design that’s as smart and attractive as the rest of your website.

 What is a website header?

 Like the name implies, a header refers to the upper section of a website page.
 It’s a strip of content usually pinned directly to the top, so it shows up consistently throughout every page of your site.
-Unless you’re using a splash page, a website header is the first thing users see.

 The main purpose of a header is to give visitors a clear outline of the basic content on your website, and invite them to view more.
 Just as important is its function as a navigational tool.
 As visitors make their way from one page to the next, a website header can present them with clear direction.

 A header sets the tone for the rest of a website, and it's no surprise that we see more website designers enthusiastically emphasizing its aesthetic value.
 The result is a shift and variation in the way websites headers continue to be designed, what they can include, and how they appear on a website.

 What should you include in a website header?

 Website headers are an important part of your website’s design, but they don’t take up much space.
 It’s up to you to decide what elements to include in that small (albeit valuable) area.